morellia42/AI-Powered-Urban-Transport-Optimization-Enhancing-Efficiency-and-Sustainability/README.md

 # Urban Public Transport Optimization Using Artificial Intelligence

-This repository contains an in-depth exploration of the application of artificial intelligence (AI) in optimizing urban public transportation.
+This repository contains an in-depth exploration of the application of artificial intelligence (AI) in optimizing urban public transportation. <br>
 The goal is to provide insights into how AI can improve the efficiency, accessibility, and sustainability of public transportation systems in urban areas.

 ## Contents
 1. Background